 To be a successful entrepreneur in this day and age you had better be adaptable.
 Markets change, technology is ever-evolving, rules and regulations are constantly changing so your thinking as an entrepreneur must also be able to change quite rapidly.
-Gone are the days of the cute mom and pop shop that could sell the same product over and over without changing much. –Lynel Brown, VP at Brown Safe Manufacturing, Inc.
+Gone are the days of the cute mom-and-pop shop that could sell the same product over and over without changing much. –Lynel Brown, VP at Brown Safe Manufacturing, Inc.

-Entrepreneurs need to understand that market is no longer a chess game with fixed number of figures, clearly defined rules, and game field.
-Any day, an event like rival merger or acquisition, the introduction of new technologies and standards can completely change the rules of the market and your chances to succeed.
+Entrepreneurs need to understand that market is no longer a chess game with a fixed number of figures, clearly defined rules, and a game field.
+Any day, an event like a rival merger or acquisition, the introduction of new technologies and standards can completely change the rules of the market and your chances to succeed.
 Unless you can adapt, you won’t be able to compete. –Dmytro Moroz, Digital Marketing Strategist at Kanbanize

 In order to be successful nowadays, entrepreneurs must be willing to evolve and change with trends.
 It’s important to have an open mind and accept change as being a positive aspect rather than negative because that’s the only way growth occurs. –Tyler Riddell, Director of Marketing at eSUB Construction Software

 The path to becoming a successful entrepreneur is rapidly changing due to many environmental factors and to be successful, it’s more important than ever to possess the trait of being adaptable.
-Technology in particular has revolutionized how many industries operate which has caused significant turmoil for those that fail to adapt.
-Entrepreneurs that embrace the chaos created by ever changing business environments can not only succeed, but thrive under the circumstances by finding new opportunities within existing ones.
+Technology, in particular, has revolutionized how many industries operate which has caused significant turmoil for those that fail to adapt.
+Entrepreneurs that embrace the chaos created by ever-changing business environments can not only succeed but thrive under the circumstances by finding new opportunities within existing ones.

 –Jeremy Schaedler, President of Schaedler Insurance Agency, Inc.